NYCDOB/Facades/index.md

 ### WHAT IS REQUIRED UNDER LOCAL LAW 11 CYCLE REPORTS?

 #### As a built, densely populated urban environment, NYC includes approximately 1 million aging buildings.
-13,126 must comply with FISP.
+Approximately 14,000 must comply with FISP.

 The technical report filed by the QEWI classifies a building's façade conditions in one of the following ways: